-A. The following is a compilation of records, statistics and historic conditions of water use which have been tracked by the South Platte Natural Resources District (SPNRD) for 2019.
-Information in this report summarizes all irrigation related activities for calendar year 2019.
-The SPNRD had previously tracked municipal and industrial use on an August 1st to July 31st timeframe; however, in 2019 with an update to the Integrated Management Plan the SPNRD now tracks municipal and industrial use on a calendar year.
-This year's report includes amounts for both timeframes because 2019 is the transition year from the previous reporting methods to the current calendar year reporting method.
+A. The following is a compilation of records, statistics and historic conditions of water use which have been tracked by the South Platte Natural Resources District (SPNRD) for 2020.
+Information in this report summarizes all irrigation related activities for calendar year 2020.
 All information supplied for this summary is available within a GIS database, complete with the locations and attributes.
-This report has been compiled for the July 15, 2020 Basin-Wide meeting.
+This report has been compiled for the July 14, 2021 Basin-Wide meeting.